jon-whit/AtlasQuad/README.md

 # AtlasQuad

 ## TODO
-* Modify the IMU update rate to 100Hz.
-* Build a simple Matlab interface to visualize the IMU output
+* Build a simple Matlab/Python interface to visualize the PID and IMU data.
 * Tune the roll PID.
 * Tune the pitch PID.